databrary/policies/definitions.md

 #### [Sharing Permission](id:Sharing Permission) (Level)

-Specific rights for sharing and public release granted by [Depicted Individuals](#Depicted Individuals) in a [Permission to Share Data](#Permission to Share Data) document.
+Specific rights for sharing and public release granted by [Depicted Individuals](#Depicted Individuals) in a [Permission to Share Data](#Permission to Share Data) document.Investigator
 #### [Access Permissions](id:Access Permissions) (Level)

 Specific permissions placed on a study or other digital object by a Researcher controlling its access by other Databrary users.